sigasi/sigasi_insights/content/tech/tricking-your-mac-believing-it-can-run-modelsim.md

 ## Setting up Sigasi

-If you want to let Sigasi work with Aldec RivieraPro or ModelSim, you can set up [/manual/tools#save-time-compilation].
+If you want to let Sigasi work with Aldec RivieraPro or ModelSim, you can set up [Save-time Compilation](/manual/tools#save-time-compilation).

 Do you like this script?
 Do you like you Mac?
 Do you have a better way of designing hardware with your Mac?
 Talk to me in the comments section, below!